Common name: Variable Groundsel

 Other Australian states: Vic.
 Tas.
 S.A.
 W.A.

 Eight varieties have been described for this species, by Ian Thompson in Muelleria 21:23-76 (2005).
-Three of these occur in NSW.
+Five of these occur in NSW.
 Thompson says the current classification has not resolved the variation in this species.

 Text by N.G.
 Walsh (1999); edited KL Wilson, Mar 2009, C. Herscovitch Oct 2009